influxdata/telegraf/docs/COMMANDS_AND_FLAGS.md

 |`--test-wait`                    |wait up to this many seconds for service inputs to complete in test or once mode|
 |`--usage <plugin>`               |print usage for a plugin, ie, `telegraf --usage mysql`|
 |`--version`                      |display the version and exit|
+|`--skip-failed-outputs`          |allows the agent to run even if some outputs fail

 ### Examples